metr0jw/Plagiarism-finder/README.md

 ├── result.csv
 ```

+## Note
+- The program is currently under development and may not work properly.
+- This program is intended to be used as a tool to assist in the detection of plagiarism.
+It is not a substitute for human judgment, and it is not a guarantee of plagiarism.
+It is the responsibility of the user to verify the results and determine whether plagiarism has occurred.
+The authors of this program are not responsible for any consequences that may arise from the use of this program.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.